Communicating with other road users

 Warning signals

-You must only use the horn when your motorbike is moving and you need to warn other road users that you’re there.
+You must only use the horn when your motorcycle is moving and you need to warn other road users that you’re there.

 Unless another vehicle is putting you in danger, you must not use your horn